 What if you find yourself screaming before you can stop yourself?
 The minute you notice it, just stop.
 In mid-sentence.
 Close your mouth.
 You're not embarrassing yourself, you're demonstrating the kind of self control you want your child to learn.

-If you do this every time you find yourself losing it, you'll begin rewiring your brain.
-Sooner or later, you'll be able to stop yourself before you start screaming.
+If you do this every time, sooner or later you'll be able to stop yourself before you start screaming.
 You'll be on your way to becoming a parent who never screams.
 And your buttons won't get pushed nearly as often.
+Easy?
+No. Possible?
+Absolutely.
+I'll be here cheering you on.